 Hugh is survived by his wife, Beverly (Purdy); daughter, Mary Jane (David); son, Sean (Chantelle); grandchildren, Zachary, Kaleigh, Dominic and Chloe; mother, Mary Carmella (McGuire); brothers, Eric (Mae) and Joe (Jeff); niece, Tessa; and predeceased by nephew, Ben.

 Arrangements have been entrusted to Sweeny’s Funeral Home, 35 York Street, Bridgewater.
-There will be no visitation or service at this time.
+There will be no visitation.
+A Social and Reception in Celebration of Life will be held from 5-8 p.m., on October 1, 2021 in the Bridgewater Curling Club, 90 Dominion Street, Bridgewater.
+All COVID-19 protocols will be followed.
 Memorial donations may be made to Hope for Wildlife.
 Online condolences and donations may be made by visiting www.sweenysfuneralhome.com.